-CS 301 Assembly Language
+Assembly Language

+PREREQUISITES: CS 220 and CS 352.
 The student will learn to program in assembly language.
 The student will work with binary and hexadecimal numbering systems, computer architecture, and an assembly language instruction set(s).
 The student will write assembly language programs.
 3:0:3

-CS 305 Introduction to Artificial Intelligence
+Introduction to Artificial Intelligence PREREQUISITE: CS 352.

-The student will learn the terminology and methods used in a variety of artificial-intelligence (AI) areas.
+The student will learn the terminology and methods used in a variety of artificialintelligence (AI) areas.
 These topics will be covered: history of artificial intelligence, search techniques, knowledge representation.
 In addition, one or more of these topics will be covered: expert systems, uncertainty, case-based reasoning, neural networks, vision, robotics.
 The student may use various AI tools, Lisp, and/or Prolog for AI projects.
 3:0:3

-CS 314 User Interface Design
+User Interface Design

-PREREQUISITE: CS 219.
-PREREQUISITE OR CO-REQUISITE CS 360 of IS 361.
+Prerequisite: CS 219.
+Prerequisite or Co-requisite CS 360 or IS 361.

 The student will learn techniques of programming a user interface in a graphic environment.
 Topics include the common tools for creating graphic interfaces, rules for consistency, human factors, intuitive design, and feedback.
 Interface downfalls in common software packages will be identified.
 Students will work in groups to test an interface of their own design.
-Students will be expected to implement an application that utilizes a database backend.
+Students will be expected to implement an application that utilizes a database back-end.
 3:0:3